 When is a deposit due?

-In Ontario, a deposit is normally due within 24 hours of an Agreement of Purchase and Sale (APS) being accepted.
+In Ontario, a deposit is normally due within 24 hours of an Agreement of Purchase and Sale (APS) being accepted, unless it’s otherwise specified and agreed-to.

 The standard wording of the APS states “24 hours” – not “one business day,” so if you enter into an agreement at 11 am on Saturday, the deposit is due by 10:59 am Sunday.
 Note that your agent can outline alternate deposit arrangements in the agreement (e.g.,. ‘by 6 pm on Monday, November 5’).